enthought/edge-examples/native-app-flask-example/README.md

     python -m ci build
 ```

-Once built, start the JupyterHub session containing the application with:
+Once built, you can run the image from within a local JupyterHub session.
+You may start the JupyterHub session containing the application with:

 ```commandline
     python -m ci start
 ```

-the password of the `JupyterHub` session is defined in the `ci/jupyterhub_config.py` file.
+For your local JupyterHub session, your username is `dummy` and the password is `password`.

 To start the application in file watching mode:
 - Start the application and watch the backend changes: